Tacticity: Polymer chain-end control

+Enantiomorphic site control

+In enantiomorphic site control, the stereochemistry of the next monomer added is instead determined by the stereochemistry of the catalyst.
+The stereoselectivity of a polymerization with enantiomorphic site control is often quantified by the site control selectivity α, the probability of adding a monomer with a certain absolute configuration.
+For an isoselective polymerization, an α value of 0 or 1 indicates a fully isotactic polymer while an α value of 0.5 indicates an atactic polymer.
+When a stereoerror occurs, it is corrected, meaning that (in an isoselective polymerization) substituents will return to being on the same side of the polymer chain that they were on before the error.

 Head/tail configuration

-In vinyl polymers the complete configuration can be further described by defining polymer head/tail configuration.
-In a regular macromolecule all monomer units are normally linked in a head to tail configuration so that all β-substituents are separated by three carbon atoms.
-In head to head configuration this separation is only by 2 carbon atoms and the separation with tail to tail configuration is by 4 atoms.
-Head/tail configurations are not part of polymer tacticity but should be taken into account when considering polymer defects.
+In vinyl polymers, the complete configuration can be further described by defining polymer head/tail configuration.
+In a regular macromolecule, monomer units are normally linked in a head to tail configuration such that β-substituents are located on alternating carbon atoms.
+However, it is possible for defects to form where substituents are placed on adjacent carbon atoms, producing a head/head tail/tail configuration, such as by recombination of two growing radical chains, or by direct head-head addition if steric effects are weak enough, such as in polyvinylidene fluoride.

 Techniques for measuring tacticity

 Tacticity may be measured directly using proton or carbon-13 NMR.
 This technique enables quantification of the tacticity distribution by comparison of peak areas or integral ranges corresponding to known diads (r, m), triads (mm, rm+mr, rr) and/or higher order n-ads, depending on spectral resolution.
 In cases of limited resolution, stochastic methods such as Bernoullian or Markovian analysis may also be used to fit the distribution and predict higher n-ads and calculate the isotacticity of the polymer to the desired level.

 Other techniques sensitive to tacticity include x-ray powder diffraction, secondary ion mass spectrometry (SIMS), vibrational spectroscopy (FTIR) and especially two-dimensional techniques.
 Tacticity may also be inferred by measuring another physical property, such as melting temperature, when the relationship between tacticity and that property is well-established.